Stress and the nervous system

 The Sympathetic Nervous System (SNS) is often called the “fight or flight” nervous system because the SNS prepares the body to fight or to flee from danger.
 When the SNS becomes the dominant branch of the nervous system, blood is shunted away from the internal organs and into the muscles and periphery of the body to facilitate action.
 The SNS is also referred to as the catabolic nervous system because when it is active, there is increased utilization of many nutrients and hormones and also greater tissue destruction is generally taking place.
 It is important to realize that when the SNS is dominant, the functions of the PNS are proportionately shut down.
 If this happens too frequently, many vital SNS functions become labored and vital PNS functions are relatively inhibited.

-Stress is, without a doubt, a major player in a variety of health problems—including anxiety, depression, to cardiovascular disease to IBS or even Tinnitus.
+Stress is, without a doubt, a major player in a variety of health problems—including pain, anxiety, depression, to cardiovascular disease to IBS or even Tinnitus.
 So what’s the best approach to combat the epidemic of chronic stress?

 Here’s where Heart Rate Variability (HRV) comes into play.
 Heart rate variability (HRV) is the beat-to-beat change of the heart and a measure of the Autonomous Nervous System (ANS).
 The ANS has two main branches.
 The sympathetic nervous system that controls fight or flight.
 Think of this as the gas pedal in your car.
 It will speed up your heart rate or increase sweat.
 The parasympathetic nervous system is the brake.
 It helps you to rest and digest or feed and breed.
 It will slow down your heart rate.
 If you are hunting, for example, the sympathetic nervous system permits you to be attentive and focused.
 But when eating, you want to turn that off so that the nutrients can be absorbed.
 The parasympathetic nervous system helps you do that and also sleep, so you can recharge your batteries.